Infant Mental Health Journal

 Information for Contributors

-Reflecting the interdisciplinary nature of the field and the international focus of the Journal and WAIMH, the IMHJ publishes research articles, literature reviews, program descriptions/evaluations, clinical studies, and book reviews on infant social–emotional development, caregiver–infant interactions, and contextual and cultural influences on infant and family development.
-There is particular interest in those conditions that place infants and/or families at risk for less than optimal development.
-The Journal is organized into three sections: Research and Prevention/Intervention Studies, Clinical Perspectives, and Book Reviews.
-The first section on Research and Intervention Studies involves peer reviews based on more traditional research journal models.
-However, the Clinical Perspectives section allows for more diversity both in types of submissions and through the review process.
+Reflecting the interdisciplinary nature of the field, its international focus and its commitment to clinical science, the IMHJ publishes research articles, literature reviews, program descriptions/evaluations, clinical studies, and book reviews on infant social–emotional development, caregiver–infant interactions, and contextual and cultural influences on infant and family development.
+In addition, there is particular interest in neurobiological organization, longitudinal evidence of early preventive-intervention effectiveness, assessment during infancy and early childhood, and those conditions that place infants and/or families at risk for less than optimal development.
+The Journal is organized into three sections: Research and Prevention/Intervention Studies, Clinical Case Studies and Perspectives, and Book Reviews.
+The first section on Research and Intervention Studies involves peer reviewed traditional research journal models.
+However, the Clinical Case Studies and Perspectives section allows for more diversity both in types of submissions and through the peer review process.
 This increased flexibility provides the opportunity to expand both the interdisciplinary and international scope of the Journal.
 The Book Review Editor screens books that are received by the Journal and requests a review from an appropriate person.
 The book reviews are then reviewed by the Book Review Editor and the Journal Editor.
-The Journal welcomes a broad perspective and scope of inquiry into infant mental health issues and has an interdisciplinary and international group of consulting editors and reviewers who participate in the peer review process.
+The Journal welcomes a broad perspective and scope of inquiry into infant mental health issues and has an interdisciplinary and international group of associate editors, consulting editors and reviewers who participate in the peer review process.
 In addition to regular submissions to the Journal, the intent is to publish two special issues or sections each year that may be guest edited and which provide an in-depth exploration through a series of papers of an issue that may be of particular interest to the readers of the Journal.
+The Journal also publishes special sections within an issue that focus on a highly defined topic.
 Please submit requests for special issues directly to the Editor.
 MANUSCRIPTS for submission to the Infant Mental Health Journal should be forwarded to the Editor as follows:

 1. Go to your Internet browser (e.g., Netscape, Internet Explorer).